 We also have projects which are done in more shared-responsibility-model, where our involvement goes way beyond just providing experts.
 It this model, CSHARK not only supports clients in achieving assumed goals but also participates more interactively with risks.

 Case study: once our people joined the client’s DevOps team in his big greenfield project, which was done on Azure Cloud.
 Due to external constraints, the decision was made to have a final release in the data center.
 On the one hand, DevOps Specialists participated in discussion with data center infrastructure guys regarding the choice of technology.
 RedHat OpenShift and PKS Bosh were two favourites.
 At the same time, it was up to DevOps to ensure that continuous delivery and continuous integration is working smoothly during development in the cloud and being capable of release into on client’s premises at the same time.

 Other time, quite often I would say, DevOps mindset and competences of the CSHARK helps new clients pay their technical debt.
 We have experience working with clients who have half-baked projects, which are based on the legacy stack or old-fashioned “manual release”.
 In such projects, CSHARK starts from refactoring code increasing unit test code coverage and building continuous integration and continuous delivery pipeline, which reflect current product limitation and allows for further enhancements.

 When responsibility is shared, then DevOps usually are more often consulted at the very beginning of the project, when certain architecture or infrastructure decisions have to be made.

 DevOps job is demanding but rewarding.
 It allows you to work with a broad spectrum of technologies and challenges.
-At the same time, you have to realize that it’s not only about position or set of tools, ,but it’s also first and foremost about an attitude focused on winning together as a team.
+At the same time, you have to realize that it’s not only about the position or set of tools but it’s also first and foremost about an attitude focused on winning together as a team.